 • you are convicted of a crime and given a sentence

-There will usually be a caseworker in the youth offending team so you and your family only have to deal with one person.
+There will usually be a caseworker in the youth offending service so you and your family only have to deal with one person.

 • probation officers